Get a Home Equity Loan with Bad Credit

 Using your home’s equity to consolidate unsecured debts, such as credit cards, can save you money on interest and improve your credit score because you’ll lower your utilization rate.
-However, you’re also transferring unsecured debts to a secured debt.
-You’ll be taking on more risk, and “if you can’t control your spending, you’re just kicking the can down the road,” says Huettner.
+However, you’re also transferring unsecured debts to a secured debt, and converting short term debt into longer term debt depending on the term of the loan you choose.

 Alternatives to a home equity loan

-If you decide against a home equity loan or don’t qualify for a desirable amount or terms, you could still turn to other sources for funding.
+If you decide against a home equity loan or don’t like the terms you’re being offered, you could still turn to other sources for funding.

-Cash-out refinance: With a cash-out refinance, you’ll take out a new mortgage to replace your current mortgage, plus you’ll borrow extra that you get to keep as cash.
+With a cash-out refinance, you borrow more than you owe on your current mortgage and keep the extra funds as cash.
 It may be a simpler process, and you’ll only have one mortgage payment each month.

-Personal loan: A personal loan lets you borrow money without putting up any collateral.
-Some lenders may have a lower required credit score, such as 580 or 600, for a personal loan than what you might need for a home equity loan.
+A personal loan lets you borrow money without putting up any collateral.
+Some lenders may have a lower required credit score for a personal loan (perhaps around 580 or 600) than what you might need for a home equity loan.

-The interest rate could also be over 35 percent — even higher than a credit card.
+However, the interest rate could also be more than 35 percent — even higher than a credit card.
 But if you don’t have a credit card and don’t want to risk losing your home, a personal loan may be worth considering.